jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

     />
 </p>

-> <b>The battle sequence view you will see when fighting the diverse set of sewer monsters found in Pipe World.</b>
+> <b>The battle sequence screen you will see when fighting the diverse set of sewer monsters found in Pipe World.</b>

 You can listen to Underworld on SoundCloud here: [Underworld (Battle Theme)](https://soundcloud.com/jingleheimer-1/underworld).